cdv-poznan/angular-project-2021/README.md

-This is a simple Blackjack game, no images - CSS only.
+This is a simple Blackjack game.
+I'm well aware that it could have been more complex, but its main role was to showcase my frontend skills.

 Built with Angular
 https://blackjackcdv.web.app/